kaiwang960112/Challenge-condition-FER-dataset/README.md

-## I have uploaded the occlusion- and pose-RAFDB list, you can see at Rad_db_fir.
+## I have uploaded the occlusion- and pose-RAFDB list, you can see at RAF_DB_dir.
 Thank you for your kindly waiting.
 ## Our manuscript has been accepted by Transactions on Image Processing as a REGULAR paper! [link](https://arxiv.org/pdf/1905.04075.pdf)